So, like many of you, I used to suffer from insomnia.

 Donald Trump seemingly gaining control over every mouth in America.

-I I'm not making this up.
+I'm not making this up, and it gets worse.

 What do you do here?

-Valerie Jarrett, Trump's victory was soul crushing.
+Valerie Jarrett, Trump's victory was soul-crushing.

 A punch to the stomach.

-Prepare for a Nazi America under Donald Trump.
+Tina Faye is warning America, prepare for a Nazi America under Donald Trump.

-In an increasingly ugly world, I've got to write something, but we're in a world where the president makes fun of handicapped people and fat people.
+I've got to write something, but we're in a world where the president makes fun of handicapped people and fat people.

 How do we proceed with dignity?